-- Crisis Respite Units individual at low risk of harm; stays can be up to 7 days - Crisis Residential Units individuals needing minimal supervision; provides a home-like environment but not permanent housing

-- Extended Observation Units individuals at high risk to self or others; up to 48-hour stays, as opposed to standard 23-hour observation units - Crisis Stabilization Units individuals at high risk of psychiatric hospitalization; up to 14day stays
+- Crisis Respite Units individuals at low risk of harm; stays can be up to 7 days - Crisis Residential Units individuals needing minimal supervision; provides a home-like environment but not permanent housing - Extended Observation Units individuals at high risk to self or others; up to 48-hour stays, as opposed to standard 23-hour observation units - Crisis Stabilization Units individuals at high risk of psychiatric hospitalization; up to 14day stays

 One example is the Judge Guy Herman Center operated by Austin/Travis County Integral Care, which offers crisis stabilization and observation, recognizing that most mental health crises resolve within 48 hours.
 Similarly, the Center for Health Care Services in San Antonio offers 24-hour assessment and intervention, including extended observation, in its Crisis Care Center.
-These are some examples from larger counties.
-Jack County may consider adapting some of these approaches as it works with Young County.
+These are just some examples.

-Similarly, for intoxicated individuals at risk of arrest, sobering centers provide a safe environment in which to become sober and, ideally, link to substance use services.
+For intoxicated individuals at risk of arrest, sobering centers provide a safe environment in which to become sober and, ideally, link to substance use services.
 In some settings, such as the Sobering Center in Travis County, the staff may assist the individual to find an appropriate detox center.
 Some centers allow the individual to remain until a detox bed becomes available.
 In these cases, the center coordinates with its medical director, and occasionally may be authorized to provide detox medications.
 Sobering centers can also innovate, providing safe sobering for individuals intoxicated on substances other than alcohol.
 For instance, the Austin/Travis County Sobering Center created a stimulant sobering room, which is geared toward helping individuals safely come down from stimulants.
-Again, these are solutions created in larger and better resourced counties, but Jack County may consider whether sharing resources with Young County would allow it to adapt some of these approaches on a smaller scale.